-Analysts expect earnings per share to grow by over 20% from 2016-19, with the dividend, which currently offers a prospective yield of 3.9%, rising too.
+Analysts expect earnings per share to grow by over 20% from 2016-19, with the dividend, which currently offers a prospective yield of 3.5%, increasing by around 30%.

-However, these are still challenging times for the group, reflected in the fact that the shares currently trade at 9 times expected earnings.
-Back in mid-2015, 17x was the going rate.
+However, these are still challenging times for the group, reflected in the fact that the shares currently trade at 10 times expected earnings.
+Back in 2015, 17x was the going rate.

 Sterling's weakness following the vote means the cost of imported goods looks set to rise, which is bad news for most retailers.
 While we have yet to see much evidence that the gloomier predictions about the UK's economy will prove accurate, any negative impact would surely be felt.
 After all, big ticket electronic items fall comfortably within the discretionary spending category.

 Dixons might be in an enviable position as the last man standing on the High Street, but the threat posed by online retailers, like Amazon and eBay, is a concern.
-Online competitors have cost advantages such as lower business rates, fewer staff, and cheaper rent.
-This often translates to lower price tags.
+Online competitors have cost advantages; such as lower rent, staff and business rate burdens, which often translate to lower price tags.

 Nonetheless, there are still plenty out there who like to try before they buy, and don't mind paying a touch more if they get a bit of help from a friendly and knowledgeable store assistant.
 If Dixons' in-store service is sufficient to keep customers coming in, and leaving happy, this could yet prove its trump card.

 Fourth quarter in detail:

 UK & Ireland LFL sales growth was 2%, driven by a strong electricals performance, despite the deferred release of the Samsung S8.
 As a result of store closures, total revenue dipped 1% in the quarter.
 The transformation to the 3-in-1 store format is now all but complete.